Gassandrid/crdg.xyz/content/How to contribute.md

 When prompted to open a vault, open the files at crdg.xyz/Content/ in the repo you just cloned.

-Obsidian is new but you can do all the fancy formatting stuff using right click menu
+Obsidian is new but you can do all the fancy format stuff using right click menu